akmalhashimk/gate-cs-2026/README.md

 # GATE CS 2026 Preparation Platform

-A comprehensive AI-powered EdTech platform designed specifically for GATE Computer Science  2026 exam preparation.
+A comprehensive AI-powered EdTech platform designed specifically for GATE Computer Science  2026 preparation.
 This intelligent learning system adapts to your performance and provides personalized study recommendations to maximize your preparation efficiency.

 ## Features